crmpicco/pcpp1/network-programming.md

 server_socket = socket.socket(socket.AF_INET, socket.SOCK_STREAM)

 # bind the socket to a specific address and port
+# the domain is typically not part of a socket itself, but rather it is used to resolve the IP address that the socket connects to
 server_socket.bind(('0.0.0.0', 8080))

 # start listening for incoming connections (max 5 clients in the queue)